andykswong/mugl/README.md

 // 1.
 Create WebGL rendering device from an existing canvas const device = getGLDevice(canvas);
+// For Nano backend, use getNGLDevice instead of getGLDevice:
+// const device = getNGLDevice(canvas);
 if (!device) throw new Error('WebGL is unsupported');

 // 2.
 Create GPU buffer for the triangle data